-Learning Resource Labs available on each campus include a computer lab equipped with instructional software, DVD/VCR player for instructional videos, and a tutoring area for all levels of English and math classes.
+Learning Resource Labs available on each campus include a computer lab equipped with instructional software and a tutoring area for all levels of English and math classes.
 A basic computer literacy tutor is also available for students enrolled in COMP 1000 classes.
 Tutorial services are provided free to students enrolled in credit courses.
 Students are encouraged to access tutors early in the semester in order to receive the most benefit from the free tutoring services.
+Information on tutoring services can be found on the college website or by contacting Student Success Coordinator Kim Crockett at kim.crockett@westgatech.edu.